neomatrix369/java-10-and-beyond/session-1-Local-Variable-Type-Inference/02_Object_Data_Types/README.md

     $ ./run.sh

-Now, open the file `com/typeinference/ObjectTypes.java` and replace all object data types declaration with the new keyword `var`, this change allow you to use Variable Type Inference.
+Now, open the file `com/typeinference/ObjectTypes.java` and replace all object data types declaration with the new keyword `var`, this change allows you to use Variable Type Inference.

     String id --> var id
     Book theLordOfTheRings --> var theLordOfTheRings

 **Note:** The class `ObjectTypes.java` class uses objecs defined by the user `(Book, Store)` and by the JDK `(String, Integer, List )`

-Once you have replaces all object data types declaration, execute the commands for compile and run.
+Once you have replaced all object data types declaration, execute the commands for compile and run.